csz5024/5StagePipelinedMIPSProcessor/README.md

 #### Capture.png shows the simulated waveform of the program, I/O naming is based closely on the 5StageMIPS.png diagram

+Mostly a proof of concept, other than add no ALU operations have been tested/debugged yet.
+ALU control unit is an intermediate module between the main Control unit and the ALU, not featured in the diagram

 UI coming soon